-The philosophy of being describes the union beyond the world of phenomena.
-That-which-is, always was and always will be.
+The philosophy of Being describes the union beyond the world of phenomena.
+That-what-is, always was and always will be.
 Eternally.
 Non-duality.
 That which is not manifest.
-The absolute.
-Ramesh Balsekar called it “conciousness at rest”.
+The Absolute.
+Ramesh Balsekar called it “consciousness at rest”.

 The student: “Master, what are the stations of the path?”
 The master: “The search.
 The end of the search.
 The path.
 The end of the path.
 The path.”